 Approximately two-thirds of all plastics generated remain in the environment today.
 They can be found everywhere: oceans, rivers, soils, in the guts of fish and insects, human organs, and even floating through the air.
 Is microplastics harmful, and what can we do to avoid it?

 Scientists and researchers are still in the process of understanding the impact of microplastics on human and planetary health.
 However, researchers are sure about the harmful nature of microplastics.
 Microplastic contains toxic and harmful chemicals.
-When produced, plastic is processed with additives like flame retardants, plasticizers, pigments, and UV stabilizers.
+Plastic is processed with additives like flame retardants, plasticizers, pigments, and UV stabilizers.
 These additives make up 4 percent of microplastic weight.

 According to a few studies, microplastics consumed by marine animals make their way up the food chain.
 Microplastics have made their way through all kinds of food, not just seafood.
 Studying the level of microplastics in our food chain is still a new research field.
 Experts are currently trying to discover the long-term effects of microplastic on human beings and the food chain.